![]() |

-Checking the pink/pastel cover, 'The Good Luck Girl' appears to be light chick-lit.
+Checking the pink/pastel cover, 'The good luck girl' appears to be light chick-lit.
 And indeed, that's how it appears in the early chapters.
-Maeve, the narrator, is a rather flighty young woman who spends impulsively, way beyond her budget, and gets easily distracted.
+Maeve, the narrator, is a rather flighty young woman.
+She spends impulsively, way beyond her budget, and gets easily distracted.

-Maeve decides to take a trip across the USA, in the hope of reaching a long-lost friend in California and finding a glamorous job.
-She decides to stop off and camp at towns with unlikely names, and that's how she ends up in Unknown when her elderly (and much-loved) car breaks down.
+Maeve decides to take a trip across the United States, in the hope of reaching a long-lost friend in California and finding a glamorous job.
+She decides to stop off and camp at towns with unlikely names, and that's how she ends up in a place called Unknown when her elderly (and much-loved) car breaks down.

 Stuck in Unknown, Maeve realises she cannot be unknown in a small town where everyone knows everyone else, and her past begins to unravel.
 She starts to look at the future as she matures and lets go of painful history.